It is a chemical produced in the brain that causes the kidneys to release less water, decreasing the amount of urine paid.

 - Bladder cancer.

 - Acute intermittent porphyria is a genetic disorder that affects the production of heme, an essential component of the blood.

 Surgeries, dehydration, or brain trauma can also cause an excess of the hormone.

-Nephrogenic diabetes insipidus is another very rare disorder that can affect ADH levels.
-If you have this condition, there is enough ADH in your blood, but your kidney cannot respond, resulting in very dilute urine.
+Nephrogenic diabetes insipidus is another sporadic disorder that can affect ADH levels.
+There is enough ADH in your blood if you have this condition, but your kidney cannot respond, diluting the urine.
 The signs and symptoms are similar to central diabetes insipidus.

-Symptoms also include polyura and polydipsia.
+Symptoms also include polyuria and polydipsia.
 Tests for this disorder will likely reveal normal or high ADH levels, which will help distinguish it from central diabetes insipidus.

 Nephrogenic diabetes insipidus is not related to the more common diabetes mellitus, which affects the level of insulin in the blood.

 The antidiuretic hormone test measures the amount of this hormone in the blood.
 This test is often combined with other tests to determine what is causing too much or too little of this hormone to be present in the blood.

 Purpose of ADH level tests

 The normal range for ADH is 1-5 picograms per milliliter (pg / mL).
 Several different problems can cause ADH levels that are too low or too high.